NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Sim2Real Protocols and Baselines

-Here $HP$ and $D$ are the remaining health points and damage, respectively.
-We use Soft-Actor-Critic (SAC) \cite{Haarnoja2018SoftAO} algorithm to train the navigation and confrontation policy in the simulation, and evaluate the sim2real performance by transferring the trained policy to physical robots.
-In order to reduce the performance degradation, we have adopted the following 5 sim2real methods in the training process.
+Here $d_t$ is the distance from the robot to the goal at the timestep $t$. $\Delta \theta_t$ is the angle difference between the robot orientation and the line to the goal. $n_s$ and {$\beta$} are the training iteration and the weight of the collision, respectively. { $\beta$ will affect the sensitivity of the learned policy to collisions during the training.
+When the value is relatively large, the policy will be very conservative and affect the exploratory behavior during the policy learning.} We use Soft-Actor-Critic (SAC) \cite{Haarnoja2018SoftAO} algorithm to train the navigation policy in the simulation, and evaluate the sim2real performance by transferring the trained policy to physical robots.
+In order to reduce performance degradation, we have adopted the following 5 sim2real methods in the training process.